mr-adult/tree-iterators-rs/README.md

 ## Change Log

+- 3.0.0
+  - Renames TreeNode and BinaryTreeNode to Tree and BinaryTree respectively
+  - Adds the attach_context() APIs.
+This new API allows for more context-aware logic than the previously exposed APIs.
+  - The various iterator structs are now publically exposed so that callers can build against the concrete types.

+- 2.0.0
-2.0.0 - This version removes the Option wrapping of children iterators.
+  - This version removes the Option wrapping of children iterators.
 This wrapping is redundant since iterators can represent empty collections in and of themselves.
 Removing it will improve performance going forward.
 All iterator methods (bfs(), dfs_preorder(), dfs_postorder(), etc.) can be used just the same as in previous versions.

 ## Examples